Prof. Roy P. Mackal (1925-2013) (© Roy P. Mackal)

 A6: In the 1960s, I experienced a great many raised eyebrows among my colleagues regarding my taking things like Loch Ness seriously.
 There were many exceptions, however, which were encouraging.
 In the past 40 years or so, I have experienced a significant change in attitudes towards consideration of cryptozoology as a legitimate science rather than pseudoscience.
 After all, in the 19th Century, while it was not formally named it was always considered zoology.
 There are still, of course, plenty of philistines inside and outside of the academic community who take a very negative view towards cryptozoological research.

-TWO BOX FEATURES WRITTEN BY ME THAT WERE PUBLISHED ALONGSIDE MY INTERVIEW WITH PROF. ROY MACKAL IN THE X FACTOR:
+TWO BOX FEATURES WRITTEN BY ME THAT WOULD HAVE BEEN PUBLISHED ALONGSIDE MY INTERVIEW WITH PROF. ROY MACKAL IN THE X FACTOR:

 Was Florida's St Augustine globster really a giant octopus?